rebeccacremona/h2o-docs/README.md

 If you change any of the contents of the build-environment directory (for instance, if you change any configurations in gruntfile.js), you need to rebuild the docker image.
 - option 1 (best for iterating locally): run ```make rebuild_image``` or ```docker-compose build``` or ```docker-compose up -d --build```
-- option 2 (best for when you are finished): increment the tag for lil-website in docker-compose.yml.
+- option 2 (best for when you are finished): increment the tag for h2o-docs in docker-compose.yml.
 This ensures that an automatic rebuild is triggered for all users, when they pull in your changes.

 If you need to update the Gemfile: update it.
 Comment out ```RUN bundle config --global frozen 1``` from the Dockerfile.
 Run ```make rebuild_image``` followed by ```make gemfile_lock_from_container```.
 Uncomment that line from the Dockerfile, ```make rebuild_image``` again...
 And you're done.